thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 * **Resistance:** Firewall + Cybercombat

 Spam and Viruses are a fact of life in the wireless world.
 But when you can see nothing but, you’re probably in the process of being crashed.
-If an Icon is affected by Crash, it uses Armor + System to resist Icon damage equal to the rating of the attack plus any net hits.
-Program Icons have their hits reduced by the net hits of the crash attack.
+If a Network is affected by Crash, it uses Armor + System to resist Icon damage equal to the rating of the attack plus any net hits.
+You can also target Crash directly at a Program or Complex Form being sustained by a Network.
+In this case, reduce the hits of the target by the net hits of your Crash.
+If the target's hits are reduced to 0 then it immediately ends.

 ### Data Bomb